 Commissioning production systems is no easy task.
 The effort is complex.
 The schedule is short.
 Everyone wants to minimize downtime in facilities and plants.
 Getting a head start on commissioning through virtual methods instead of waiting for physical hardware is a step in the right direction.
 However, when it comes to the tactics of virtual commissioning, there are multiple options.
 Some organizations use 1D simulation process models.
 Others leverage detailed 3D designs with animations.
 Yet others use combinations of these two approaches.
-In this post, we’ll take a look at each, identifying the advantages and disadvantages of these different methods.
+In this post, we’ll take a look at both 1D and 3D simulations, identifying the advantages and disadvantages of these different methods.

 This post is Part Four of a four-part series:

 Using 1D Simulation

 Although slightly abstract in nature, 1D simulation is a strong option for virtual commissioning.
 Here are some considerations to keep top-of-mind.

 - Explore Systems Alternatives: It is useful very early in the design process when little engineering geometry is available.
 Engineers can explore multiple iterations of a possible design.
 It lets them work with the results to quickly verify the best solution for project requirements.
 Because these simulations can be set up quickly, there are a lot of opportunities to discover new and innovative solutions that can drive a project to next-level design.

 - Verify PLC Logic: Using 1D simulation to validate programmable logic controls (PLCs) logic is highly effective.
 Engineers can test and debug code using 1D simulation long before the delivery of PLC hardware.
 This shortens the schedule to commission the production system once installed.